 It is worth reading my articles on neutering, before deciding to castrate or spay your dog click HERE.

 What always happens, and the vets and pro neutering lobbys deny this.
 Spaying and castration slows down the metabolism, with resultant weight gain if not carefully monitored.
-A strict diet and exercise regime needs to be put in place, if your not to get a seriously overweight dog.
+A strict diet and an exercise regime needs to be put in place, if you do not want to end up with a seriously overweight dog.

 Common Problems of Ageing

 As dogs move into their seniority period certain problems can arise.
 The most common is that of arthritis and general stiffening of the joints.
 Arthritis can occur in with dogs as they move into middle age or through injury or illness.

 It can affect any joint, but most commonly the legs, neck and back (spine).
 I have a nine year old white German Shepherd called Kai (See Picture Above) who has arthritis and lameness in his back legs.
 This started to be a real problem early last year; He was really starting to struggle

 I occassionally perform at shows, taking dogs from the audience who I have never worked with before.
 I am normally able to sort out problems like pulling on the lead, jumping up, low attention spans, sit stays and some aggressions within a short space of time.

 Whilst at the Peterborough show last year, I visited the Joint Aid stand and talked with the representative about Kai.
 I bought a packet of joint aid and was totally amazed by the results.

 Kai is running around almost like a puppy.
 We should have this sort of treatments for humans as well?
 I am not easily impressed but I have to say Joint Aid has given my dogs a totally new lease of life I was lost for words and the results came a short time after starting the supplement.